Here’s How Joe Warner Got His 6-Pack in Just 12 Weeks!

 Joe Warner’s new fitness routine of 4 hours:

 - Monday, Wednesday, Friday: 60-minute gym workout at lunchtime

 - Tuesday, Thursday, Sunday: Rest

 The smarter diet meant tossing out the high glycemic load carbs and processed food in favor of healthy fats, low glycemic load carbs and healthy fat.

 Importantly, in order to slab on a 22 pound slab of muscle in only 12 weeks, Joe Warner also ate a lot of lean protein.
 I haven’t read how much protein, but would guess that it was within 85% in grams of his total body weight in pounds.

 I don’t know what Joe Warner weighs, and this 85% metric is simply one espoused by a number of weight lifting coaches in order to maximize the growth of lean body mass (muscle).

-For more about Joe Warner and his plan, read this Yahoo Health article.
+For more about Joe Warner and his plan, read this Yahoo Health article, or get his book.